10 Strategic Planning Team Building Activities

 Instructions

-• Each participant should put their ideas into the fish bowl or container.
+• After that, each team member should put their ideas into the fish bowl or container.

-• After each idea is discussed, the team should come up with a collective solution that benefits everyone.
+• After each idea is discussed, each team should come up with a collective solution that benefits everyone.

 Debrief